factor-hmc/book/src/the-stack.md

 ## The Stack
-Factor is a stack based programming language.
+Factor is a stack-based programming language.
 The stack in Factor is an array of dynamically-typed values.
 Programs in Factor use functions to manipulate the stack.
 A Factor programmer can utilize the the stack to perform operations quickly.
 Pushing literals (like 8, and "hello") onto the stack is easy, as literals will push themselves onto the stack when code is run.
 Notice how running the code:

 ```factor
 8